A Week On An Island With Trojan Horse – The Summer School Reader

 *

-This year’s summer school builds a platform for reconnection.
+This year’s summer school built a platform for reconnection.

-There will be brief daily presentations and an exercise/reflection related to the themes we have explored over the years.
-The idea is to reflect on what has changed, what has happened, and how the research subjects were/weren’t affected during this time.
+There were brief daily presentations and an exercise/reflection related to the themes we have explored over the years.
+We reflected on what has changed, what has happened, and how the research subjects were/weren’t affected during this time.

-This year’s summer school is also an opportunity to look beyond the role of design research and artistic practices in the context of current situations.
-We aim to experiment in autonomous education looking for ways to make meaningful and revolutionary design research and artistic practices in the context of today.
+This year’s summer school was also an opportunity to look beyond the role of design research and artistic practices in the context of current situations.
+We aimed to experiment in autonomous education looking for ways to make meaningful and revolutionary design research and artistic practices in the context of today.

 *